![]() ![]() ![]() ![]() ![]() ![]() ![]() (Translate this site) |

 Did I ever let Steve and Will in on my nitrous secret?
 I think so-- but I'm not certain.
 I know I didn't any time soon after the race, because I fretted that then the word might get to Reggie, and be relayed to Jason.
 And thereby spoil my ongoing torment of him.

 Plus, there were always lots of details about Shadowfast's construction which Steve and Will didn't know about.
 Mostly because they just weren't that interested.
-Will never was into racing like me and Steve.
+Will never was into racing as much as me and Steve.
 All he cared about was having a car that looked sufficiently good and fast to make a strong impression upon others.
 That's why he disguised his plain vanilla 302 Mustang fastback to mimic a Boss 302 in appearance only, with the replacement/addition of some body parts utilizing junked Boss 302 items.
-And Steve lost his own racing enthusiasm relatively quickly, due to the stinging loss of his Boss 351 early on, and his lack of funds to ever retool the wreck into a pro dragster afterwards.
-His discovery around that same time that he could also have almost any woman he wanted due to his powerful charisma and persuasion skills, probably helped a lot to make him lose interest in car technologies too (I imagine such things would have had the same effect on me as well).
+And Steve's own racing enthusiasm didn't last very long, due to the stinging loss of his Boss 351 early on, and his lack of funds to ever retool the wreck into a pro dragster afterwards.
+His discovery around that same time that he could have almost any woman he wanted due to his powerful charisma and persuasion skills, probably helped a lot to make him lose interest in car technologies too (I imagine such things would have had the same effect on me-- if I'd been so lucky).

 But it seems like I did mention the nitrous to Steve or Will or both many months (maybe even a couple years!) later.
 When we were all fairly drunk and having a good time, and telling funny stories.
-It seems like at least one of us may have rolled around in the floor laughing at the Jason/nitrous secret when I told it.
+It seems like at least one of us may have rolled around in the floor laughing at the Jason/nitrous secret, after I told it.

 But like I say, we were drinking pretty heavily.
 Maybe I told them, maybe I only think I did.
 But another question is: would they remember it if I had?